 What is Narrative Therapy?

 Narrative therapy can be used to understand the stories of our lives.
-The events, linked in sequence, across time can be a way of telling and retelling our stories.
-A way of making meaning to our life stories is through well-worn tracks across certain parts of life and leaving other parts out.
+The events, linked in sequence across time can be a way of telling and retelling our stories.
+A method of making meaning to our life stories is through well-worn tracks across certain parts of life and leaving other elements out.
 We have stories about ourselves, skills, abilities, life lessons, relationships, grief, challenges, achievements, and failures.

 The well-worn tracks can be events of significance.
 These may be more dominant than the less significant.
-These not selected parts may be equally, or even more significant.
-The dominant story may influence meaning making of past or future events.
+These not selected parts may be equally or even more important.
+The dominant story may influence the meaning making of past or future events.

 Our stories can shape our lives:

 - what we may be able to do

 Incorporating alternative stories into our narrative opens the possibility of thickening our stories.
 As a result, we can expand our awareness and acceptance of what may have been denied or avoided.